With one of the strongest track records among MLMs, you’d expect Forever Living to be a great opportunity.

 - Novus Customer Bonus

 - Team Leading Bonus

 - Royalty Bonus

 - Chairman’s Bonus

 Each bonus and promotion is based on earning Case Credits, which are acquired based on products sold.
-One Case Credit is equivalent to roughly $145 worth of products at wholesale cost.
+One Case Credit is equivalent to roughly $140 worth of products at Wholesale cost, $170 Novus Customer pricing, and $200 Retail.
 New members are able to receive 15% off products to resell, but that amount starts to increase after achieving two Case Credits within the first two months of joining.

-The company also does well to provide training to its new distributors to help them get on their feet.
-They have brochures that help to educate distributors on the company’s vast number of products, as well as training videos that teach sales techniques.
+The company also does a good job of providing training to its new distributors to help them get on their feet.
+They have brochures that help educate distributors on the company’s vast number of products, as well as training videos that teach sales techniques.
 The company has also been known to hold workshops for new distributors and connect new distributors with more experienced sellers.
 All of these training methods make it obvious that Forever Living wants its distributors to succeed, which can’t always be said of MLM companies.

 Without prior experience in multi-level marketing, specifically in recruitment, you may struggle to make a substantial amount of money through Forever Living.
 This is something to consider carefully before joining the company.